mfem/web/src/integration.md

 function values.
 For example the four types of scalar basis function evaluations supported by `MixedScalarIntegrator` could be obtained by these overrides of the trial (domain) finite element basis functions:
 ```
-/// Evaluate the scalar-valued basis function
+/// Evaluate the scalar-valued basis functions
 inline virtual void CalcTrialShape(const FiniteElement & trial_fe,
                                    ElementTransformation &Trans,
                                    Vector & shape)